Carl Jung > Resourcess

-The collective unconscious is different from the personal (Freudian) one.
+The collective unconscious is a psychic layer made of archetypes.
 It is common to all human beings regardless of culture and existential plane.
-We find it in Africa or Europe, Australia, America...
+We find it anywhere and anytime.

-It is also a hereditary fact that does not vary according to the level of intelligence, age, sex, etc.
+It is a hereditary datum that does not vary according to the level of intelligence, age, sex, etc. One can now acquire it only by way of culture and education.

 Thus mother-child relationship is governed by the mother archetype.
 Father-child - by the father archetype.